A2be/rotki/docs/usage_guide.rst

 History events
 =====================

-Rotki is capable of pulling and decoding a bunch of different events, ranging from EVM chain transactions to exchanges events and more.
+Rotki is capable of pulling and decoding a bunch of different events from EVM chains it supports, ranging from EVM chain transactions to exchanges events and more.
 When you visit the ``History Events`` section the process to obtain all the information will start.
-You will be able to check the status in an informative breakdown per blockchain address.
+You will be able to check the status in an informative breakdown per EVM blockchain address.
+The Avalanche (EVM) blockchain is not yet supported, nor are Bitcoin historical events.
 Free users are limited to a number of latest events.

 .. image:: images/events_query_process.png
    :alt: History events query status breakdown